At Servebolt, we live and breathe performance.

 MySQL Tuner is a script that checks the performance and configuration of a database server and provides recommendations for improvement.
 It provides a summary of the current server status, including information such as the total number of queries, the number of slow queries, and the current buffer pool usage.

-It can also be used to check various other settings, such as the database version, the storage engine in use, and the query cache configuration, and provides recommendations for optimizing these settings based on the current workload.
+It can also be used to check various other settings, such as the database version, the storage engine in use, and the query cache configuration, and it provides recommendations for optimizing these settings based on the current workload.

 One of the main differences with other tools is that it is a command-line tool that can be run either on the server itself or remotely, making it easy to automate the process of monitoring and optimizing database performance.